NepharaLabs/Necrora_App/docs/user-guide/making-payments.md

-# Making Payments with NECRORA
+# Making Payments with NEPHARA

 This guide walks you through making your first autonomous payment and understanding the payment process.